 Ancient Seeds: Tracing Jiu-Jitsu’s Earliest Forms

-One significant lineage often cited in jiu-jitsu history traces back to ancient India and the Buddhist monks.
+One significant lineage often cited in jiu-jitsu history traces back to ancient India and Buddhist monks.
 Forbidden to carry weapons, these monks developed sophisticated unarmed fighting techniques for self-protection during their travels.
-These skills, emphasizing leverage and body manipulation, are believed to have spread eastward to China, where they influenced the development of various Chinese martial arts, including some forms of Kung Fu.
+These skills, emphasizing leverage and body manipulation, are believed to have spread eastward to China, where they influenced the development of various martial arts, including some forms of Kung Fu.

 The Japanese Influence: Jujutsu and the Samurai

 The most direct precursor to modern jiu-jitsu is the Japanese martial art of Jujutsu.
 During Japan’s feudal era, Jujutsu encompassed a wide range of unarmed and lightly armed combat techniques employed by the samurai.
-These warriors needed versatile skills that could be used when disarmed or against opponents wearing armor.
+These warriors needed versatile skills that could be used when disarmed or against opponents wearing heavy armor.
 Jujutsu schools developed diverse styles, each specializing in throws (nage-waza), joint locks (kansetsu-waza), submissions (shime-waza), and pinning techniques (osae-waza).

 The Birth of Modern Jiu-Jitsu: The Gracie Legacy